wchan2/klassy.js/README.md

 2. It allows constructors to have the behavior of `extends`
 3. It forces implementation of an interface

+In order to install dependencies for the build and tests, run the following commands in the terminal:

+	npm install
+	grunt jasmine 	# to test
+	grunt build 	# to build

 ```js
 var FooClass = Klass({
 	instanceVar: 'foo',